sanskrit/raw_etexts_english/blogs/manasataramgini/2017-08-12_wisdom-from-a-tag-system.md

 +++
-title = "Wisdom from a tagxa0system"
+title = "Wisdom from a tag system"

 +++
 The case of the mathematician Emil Post, like that of several others,